roopunk/CodeIgniter3-Kickstart/README.md

   - Copy the files into a web directory
   - Modify your application/config/config.php file with your base_url
   - Modify your application/config/database.php file with your database settings
-  - Import the sql file kickstart.sql.
+  - Create a database and import the sql file kickstart.sql to it.
 It will create two tables 'user' and 'ci_sessions'

 Thats it.
 Kickstart your next codeigniter based web project!!